Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

 Jimmy Butler Insights vs. the Nuggets

-- Butler is averaging 1.6 three-point field goal attempts per game this season, which is 3.6% of his team's attempts from beyond the arc.
+- This season, Jimmy Butler has made 7.5 field goals per game, which adds up to 14.9% of his team's total makes.

-- Butler's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- He's taken 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

-- Allowing 112.5 points per contest, the Nuggets are the eighth-ranked squad in the league defensively.
+- The Nuggets give up 112.5 points per game, eighth-ranked in the NBA.

-- On the boards, the Nuggets have conceded 40.8 rebounds per game, which is best in the league.
+- On the glass, the Nuggets have conceded 40.8 rebounds per game, which is best in the NBA.

-- The Nuggets are the 15th-ranked squad in the league, giving up 25.7 assists per game.
+- The Nuggets are the 15th-ranked squad in the NBA, allowing 25.7 assists per game.

-- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the league.
+- Looking at 3-pointers, the Nuggets are ranked third in the NBA, allowing 11.4 makes per game.

 Jimmy Butler vs. the Nuggets